naman632/Discuss/README.md

 ## Contributing

 Both developers and non-developers are invited to contribute to this project.
-You can clone this repository and commit your changes.
+You can clone this repository and add a PR.
 If genuine, the changes would be approved and added to the master branch.